 Every specialist on the team plays an essential role and works for the patient.
 Once a patient is enrolled, the team reviews medical records, patient needs and together creates a single plan.
 The patient benefits from having one plan, as opposed to having multiple doctors or healthcare providers addressing different issues resulting in often an overwhelming number of instructions for patients and care partners.
 A palliative care plan can call for adjustments in medications, physical therapy or occupational therapy to better help manage symptoms.
 After the program is completed, the patient goes home, ideally better suited to manage PD symptoms.

 Palliative care physicians usually manage the programs, but Dr. Miyasaki, a neurologist, leads hers.
 She feels that a neurologist-led program can be successful in PD care.
 Neurologists have a longstanding relationship with their Parkinson's patients.
-They are familiar with PD medications, how to alter anti-parkinsonian medications, identify and treat PD-related psychosis and dementia.
+They are familiar with PD medications, how to alter anti-parkinsonian medications, identify and treat PD-related A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions. and dementia.
 Traditional palliative care physicians often receive training focusing on cancer patients — a completely different patient population.
 Additionally, most palliative care programs fall under the oncology department, which leads to a cancer focus on trajectory of illness and symptom management.
 When neurologists participate in palliative care programs it allows them to stay connected to patients whom they have often known for decades, allows them to scale up their own skills and to help palliative care physicians become comfortable with PD patients and their families, in terms of treatment and style of communication.

 "Supportive and palliative care for Parkinson's disease, and other neurologic disorders, is here to stay," Dr. Miyasaki said.
 She believes that the future of the palliative care field will be shaped by the increase of health practitioners who are earning dual certification in palliative care and neurology.
 Due to the rate of people aging, the potential population for supportive and palliative care neurology services will increase.